alonzolopez/cpplearning/Notes/Chapter 2 - Functions and Files.md

 **Best practice:** Each file should explicitly `#include` all of the header files it needs to compile.
 Do not rely on headers included transitively from other headers.

 ## The `#include` order of header files
-To help catch erros, follow the below best practice for `#include` directive ordering.
+To help catch errors, follow the below best practice for `#include` directive ordering.

 **Best practice:** order your includes as follows:
 1. user-defined headers first